FrancisBanville/ms_interpreting_probabilities/README.md

 eventually captured when $P(L_{i \rightarrow j}|M_{i \rightarrow j})$ is high.
 In contrast, low values of $P(L_{i \rightarrow j}|M_{i \rightarrow j})$ lead to missing interactions, resulting in an underestimation of the number of interactions and connectance.
-These results underscore the importance of integrating the appropriate level of variability into our assessment of local interaction probabilities.
+These results underscore the importance of using the appropriate level of variability when estimating local interaction probabilities.

 # Metawebs: regional catalogs of interactions